 Water-related hazards in mountains include rainfall (pluvial) and river (fluvial) floods, extreme rainfall-induced landslides, debris flows, ice and snow avalanches and droughts.
-When people are exposed and vulnerable to these hazards, there is potential for them to result in disasters.
-Floods and landslides in mountains contribute to, and count amongst the most devastating disasters globally, often resulting in significant losses such as high numbers of fatalities and damages.
-Climate change may change rainfall frequency/intensity distributions, potentially leading to floods and droughts.
-Climate change may also lead to shifts in precipitation type, with more precipitation falling as rain than snow in the future., which further impacts both short- and long-term water storage, and therefore impacts downstream ecosystems and cities.
+When people are exposed and vulnerable to these hazards, disasters can result.
+Floods and landslides in mountains contribute to and count among the most devastating disasters globally, often resulting in significant losses such as high numbers of fatalities and economic and property damage.
+Climate change may alter rainfall frequency/intensity distributions, potentially leading to floods and droughts.
+Climate change may also lead to shifts in precipitation type, with more precipitation falling as rain rather than snow in the future, which will further impact both short- and long-term water storage and, therefore, will impact downstream ecosystems and cities.

 Although climate change directly affects water-related hazards, studies indicate that above and beyond natural hazards, disaster risk and disasters are influenced to a major extent by vulnerability and exposure.
-This is of relevance in mountains, where disaster risk is influenced by population growth, induced displacements, land-use changes and inefficient water distribution systems.
+This is of relevance in mountains, where disaster risk is influenced by population growth, induced displacements, land use changes and inefficient water distribution systems.
 For example, current trends suggest that more people are settling in exposed locations, with more infrastructure being built and activities such as tourism and recreation being promoted, exacerbating this exposure.

-Experiences in dealing with water-related disasters provide a basis from which to build adequate responses to increasing risks in the future.
-For example, upgrading infrastructure such as dams and embankments can help address water shortages, but diversification of income-generating activities, such as subsistence farming moving away from certain drought-sensitive crops, can also help.
+Experiences in dealing with water-related disasters provide a basis on which to build adequate responses to increasing risks in the future.
+For example, upgrading infrastructure like dams and embankments can help address water shortages, but diversification of income-generating activities, such as subsistence farming moving away from certain drought-sensitive crops, can also help.

 The risk perceptions of people also shape their behaviours in coping with disaster risks.
-For example, based on their longstanding observations and local knowledge, communities in the southern part of the Peruvian Andes identified the shrinking of glaciers, more frequent and intense extreme weather events, more extreme temperatures, and shortened rainy seasons as key challenges.
-The recognition of local knowledge is key to address these challenges, as well as provide a basis for the transformation of current systems.
-A lack of community involvement and participation in decision making on how to addresses disaster risk can contribute to a mismatch between perceptions and behaviours towards those risks, and the actions needed to reduce losses.
-Therefore, measures which are flexible, address the objectives and needs of all those affected by disasters and bring long term benefits have more chances of being successful in dealing with future disaster risks.
+For example, based on their longstanding observations and local knowledge, communities in the southern part of the Peruvian Andes identified the shrinking of glaciers, more frequent and intense extreme weather events, more extreme temperatures and shortened rainy seasons as key challenges.
+The recognition of local knowledge is key to addressing these challenges, as well as providing a basis for the transformation of current systems.
+A lack of community involvement and participation in decision making on how to address disaster risk can contribute to mismatches between perceptions and behaviours in face of those risks, and the actions needed to reduce losses.
+Therefore, measures which are flexible, address the objectives and needs of all those affected by disasters and bring long-term benefits have more chances of being successful in dealing with future disaster risks.

-FAQ CCP5.3: Is climate change a risk to mountain species and ecosystems, and will this affect people?
+FAQ CCP5.3 | Does climate change pose a risk to mountain species and ecosystems, and will this affect people?

-Treeline position, bioclimatic zones and species ranges move up in elevation as the climate warms, increasing the risk of extinction for species isolated on mountaintops as a result of exceeding their physiological limits, loss of habitat or competition from colonising species.
+Treeline position, bioclimatic zones and species ranges move up in elevation as the climate warms, increasing the risk of extinction for species isolated on mountain tops as a result of exceeding their physiological limits, loss of habitat or competition from colonising species.
 Additionally, climate change may alter the quality and quantity of food and natural products on which the livelihood of many mountain communities depends.

-Mountain regions cover about a quarter of the Earth's land surface, scattered around the globe and may support a wide range of climates within short horizontal distances.
+Mountain regions cover about a quarter of the Earth's land surface, are scattered around the globe and may support a wide range of climates within short horizontal distances.
 Mountains have experienced above-average warming, and this trend is expected to continue.
 Mountains provide a variety of goods for people, are home to many Indigenous Peoples and are attractive for tourism and recreational activities.
-Mountain regions support many different ecosystems and some are very species rich.
-Mountain regions can be vast and diverse, and climate change and impacts on ecosystems vary greatly depending on location.
+Mountain regions support many different ecosystems, and some are very species rich.
+Mountain regions can be vast and diverse, and climate change and its impacts on ecosystems vary greatly from location to location.